andygock/MachineLabel/README.md

 ## Testing

-To test, build the JAR file with Run, Build Project.
-The run
+To test, build the JAR file in Netbeans by using Run, Build Project.
+Then perform:

     java -jar dist/MachineLabel.jar MACHINE-1 "01:02:03:04:05:06" "192.168.0.2"
     java -jar dist/MachineLabel.jar MACHINE-2 "07:08:09:0A:0B:0C"